Ifitedunu

 Ifitedunu is a town in the Dunukofia Local Government Area of Anambra State, Nigeria.
-It borders Abba, Awkuzu and Ukpo in the North, Abagana in the South Umunachi on the East and Umudioka and Umunya on West.
+It borders Abba, Awkuzu and Ukpo in the north, Abagana in the south, Umunachi in the east and Umudioka and Umunya in the west.

 History

-Ifitedunu is the second son of Dunu, whom was famously called Okofia.
+Ifitedunu is the second son of Dunu, who was famously called Okofia.
 Dunukofia as he is called has five children and they are as thus; UkpoRS, Ifite, Umunnachi, Umudioka, Ukwulu.
 As the second son of a great man he grew in strength and knowledge.
 Ifite has a closer relationship with his senor brother Ukpo, that was why he was formerly called Ifite Ukpo.

 Pictured from left to right; Chief Aloysius Okonkwo - Ezeana, Ide IfiteDunu, Chief Chris Udenweze - Ichie Ozuome, Late Prince Nezianya Obinabo - PG Emeritus, Chief Chris Okeke - Ezeana Orimili, Igwe Emeka Ilouno - Eze Dunu, Chief Aloysius Obiagwu - Ezeana Gbulugbulu, and Chief Obi Dibiaezue - Ezeana Afa Ejiejemba.